Cananga brandisiana

-Cananga brandisiana is a species of plant in the family Annonaceae.
+Cananga brandisiana is a species of flowering plant in the family Annonaceae.
 It is native to Cambodia, Laos, Malaysia, Myanmar, Thailand, and Vietnam.
 Jean Baptiste Louis Pierre, the French botanist who first formally described the species, using the basionym Unona brandisiana, named it in honor of Sir Dietrich Brandis, the German botanist for whom Pierre worked in the Indian Forest Service (then called the Imperial Forestry Service) in Calcutta.

 Description

 It is a tree reaching 25 meters in height.
 Its trunk has grey bark.
 Its long branches have a round cross-section and are covered in woolly hairs when young, but are hairless when mature.
-Its petioles are 12-20 mm long and covered in woolly hairs.
-Its hairless, elliptical leaves are 8-16 by 7-11 cm.
-One to eight fragrant flowers are on peduncles that are 10-20 mm long.
+Its petioles are 12–20 mm long and covered in woolly hairs.
+Its hairless, elliptical leaves are 8–16 by 7–11 cm.
+One to eight fragrant flowers are on peduncles that are 10–20 mm long.
 Subtending the peduncles are oval bracts that are 1.5-2.0 by 2.0 cm and covered in woolly hairs.
-About midway along the length of the peduncles is a bracteole that is 8 by 2-5 mm and covered in woolly hairs.
+About midway along the length of the peduncles is a bracteole that is 8 by 2–5 mm and covered in woolly hairs.
 Its sepals are 5 mm long and come to a shallow point.
-Its oblong, fleshy petals are 4-7 cm long and 2 cm wide at their widest point.
+Its oblong, fleshy petals are 4–7 cm long and 2 cm wide at their widest point.
 The petals come to a point at their tip and are covered in woolly hairs.
 The flowers have about 240 stamens.
 The receptacles of the flowers are hairy.
 Its flowers have 24 carpels that are covered in fine downy hairs.
 Its styles are hairless.
 Its ovaries have variable numbers of ovules.
 Its cylindrical fruit is on pedicels that are 5 mm long.
 The contour of the fruit is constricted around its seeds.
 The fruit contains two or three flattened, brown, shiny seeds that are 6 by 12 mm.